mleiwe/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/Ch2_notes.md

     ```
     $conda install --file requirements.txt
     ```
-#### With Pipenv
+#### 2.2.2.3 With Pipenv
 If pipenv is already installed
 1. Install and create a new environment
     ```
     $pipenv install -r path/to/requirements.txt
     ```
     NB you may also need to ceed control of versioning to the `pipfile` if you have versioning.
-You can either do that by altering the `requirements.txt` file or if you want to keep the versions run
+You can either do that by altering the `requirements.txt` file or if you want to keep the versions run...
     ```
     $pipenv lock --keep-outdated
     ```